 The iRobot Roomba S9 and iRobot Roomba j9+ each have their own advantages.
 The j9+ is ultimately the smarter device, boasting a real-time hazard identification system and dirt sensors that allow it to prioritize areas that see heavier soiling.
 That said, neither system works perfectly.
 Conversely, the S9 does a better job of actually cleaning, thanks to a more powerful suction motor that's more effective in lifting away heavy debris.

 The Roborock S8+/S8 is better than the iRobot Roomba j9+.
 The Roborock features a LIDAR mapping sensor that allows for quicker and more precise room mapping, and it boasts a lot more automation features, not to mention a more feature-rich and less buggy companion app.
 The Roborock generates a live map of its coverage area, allows you to change power settings on the fly, and supports pin-and-go functionality.
-Both vacuums feature real-time hazard identification systems, and while the iRobot has a nominally more advanced RGB camera-based system, the Roborock does a better job of navigating around obstacles.
-The Roborock also features an ultrasonic mopping system that effectively handles dried-on stains.
+Both vacuums feature real-time hazard identification systems, and though the iRobot's RGB camera-based system does a better job of navigating around obstacles.
+Meanwhile, the Roborock also features an ultrasonic mopping system that effectively handles dried-on stains.
 If you want the same capability in the iRobot, you'll need to step up to the pricier iRobot Roomba j9+ Combo model.

 The iRobot Roomba j9+ is essentially an upgraded version of the iRobot Roomba j7/j7+ but with a few added quirks.
 It has a higher-capacity battery that allows it to run longer on a single charge but at the cost of a slower charging time and a slightly more powerful motor.
 Only the j9 features a Dirt Detective system that allows it to identify and prioritize cleaning areas that see heavy soiling, but this feature is a little buggy, frequently throttling suction to save power, even when an area could use more cleaning.